UzmaSami/hybrid-identity-infrastructure/README.md

 security controls can be built upon consistently across cloud and on-premises.

-This is the foundation layer of a 14-project Enterprise Hybrid Security Architecture.
-Everything built in subsequent projects depends on what is established here.

----

 ## The Problem This Solves

 Organisations that move to Azure without